“For by one offering He has perfected forever those who are being sanctified.” (Hebrews 10:14 NKJV)

-It is absolutely impossible for anyone to be justified, holy, pleasing or acceptable to God on the basis of his performance, self-righteousness, or good works.
+It is impossible for anyone to be justified, pleasing, or acceptable to God based on his self-righteousness, performance, or good works.

 Paul clearly states this truth.

 19 Now we know that whatever the law says, it says to those who are under the law, that every mouth may be stopped, and all the world may become guilty before God.

 20 Therefore by the deeds of the law no flesh will be justified in His sight, for by the law is the knowledge of sin.